OVERVIEW OF FORWARD OSMOSIS

 ADVANCED WATER RECOVERY IN A THREE STEP PROCESS

-The three step process developed by Forward Water Technologies, enables industrial forward osmosis systems to extract the greatest amount of water from the most challenging process streams, using minimum energy for continuous operations.
-The fusing together of advancements in chemistry, material science and best operating practices has resulted in the world most advanced and efficient industrial forward osmosis system, surpassing conventional technologies in the delivery of greater value with reduced CAPEX/OPEX.
+The (3) three step process developed by Forward Water Technologies, enables iFO™ systems to achieve maximum water extraction from the most challenging process streams, using minimum energy with one of the lowest life cycle costs.
+Leveraging developments in chemistry, material sciences and best-in-class operations, FWTC offers the most advanced and efficient industrial forward osmosis systems available today.